datastax-labs/Montecristo/montecristo/src/main/resources/templates/datamodel/datamodel_compaction.md

 {{#toTWCS}}

-We recommend evaluating the opportunity for the following tables to use `TimeWindowCompactionStrategy` as they have been identified as potential time series or are currently using the deprecated `DateTieredCompactionStrategy`:
+We recommend upgrading to HCD or >=5.0 and using UCS on the following tables, otherwise evaluate the opportunity for the following tables to use `TimeWindowCompactionStrategy` as they have been identified as potential time series or are currently using the deprecated `DateTieredCompactionStrategy`:

 {{toTWCS}}